 - Shared Bathroom

 Asheville Hostel & Guest House specializes in private rooms.
-So, if you’re looking for a hostel experience with the comforts of your own room, check it out.
-There are even options for a single room!
-Each has its own lock, which will put you at ease.
+If you’re looking for a hostel experience with the comforts of your own room, then have a look at this top-notch guest house.
+There are even options for a single room which is pretty rare!
+Each room has its own lock, which will put you at ease.

 Why you’ll love this hostel: